Queries

 Custom Queries

-Custom queries are also know as live queries or as probes.
+Custom queries are also called live queries or probes.

-Additionally, they only return one set of results for any devices that meet the query's criteria.
-This means that if a targeted device is offline, it will not be queried and there will be no results returned for that device.
+Custom queries return one set of results for devices that meet the query criteria.
+If a targeted device is offline, it will not be queried, and no results will be returned for that device.

 Scheduled Queries

-Scheduled queries are those queries that been assigned both a window of time in which it must execute and a frequency of when it will execute.
+Scheduled queries run at a specific time for a set duration.
 For example, a query is given an execution window of 24 hours and a frequency of 15 minutes.
-This means that the query will actively run and collect results for a period of 24 hours after its execution has been started and that it will attempt contact each relevant device and run the query every 15 minutes.
+This means that the query will actively run and collect results for a period of 24 hours after its execution has been started, and that it will attempt to contact each relevant device and run the query every 15 minutes.

 Scheduled queries are most useful for developing a picture of a node's history over the query's window of time.

-Refer to Schedule Orbital Queries for a more complete description of what scheduled queries are.
+Refer to Scheduled Queries for a more complete description of what scheduled queries are.

 Query Prefixes

-Orbital can make use of query prefixes to specify the devices that the query will run against, whether the they are specifically identified or match a set of criteria.
-Query prefixes can be grouped into three categories, Special, Dynamic, or Static.
+Orbital can make use of query prefixes to specify the devices that the query will run against, whether they are specifically identified or match a set of criteria.
+Query prefixes can be grouped into three categories: Special, Dynamic, and Static.

 Special Prefixes

 The all prefix is used when defining which devices will be included in a query.
-Using this prefix will force Orbital to run the query against all of an organization's devices.
+Using this prefix will force Orbital to run the query against all the organization's devices.

-The prefix can be used in conjunction with the Operating System Filter () to narrow down the number of devices that the query will be run against.
-For example, if you set the the Operating System Filter to include only Mac devices, the all prefix will run the query across all macOS-based devices in an organization.
+The prefix can be used along with the Operating System Filter to narrow down the number of devices that the query will be run against.
+For example, if you set the Operating System Filter to include only Mac devices, the all prefix will run the query across all macOS-based devices in an organization.

-Care should be taken when using this prefix, as it has the potential to seriously impact Orbital's performance.
+Use this prefix carefully, as it has the potential to seriously impact Orbital performance.

 Dynamic Prefixes

-This prefix category consists of those prefixes where a set of search criteria has been specified.
+This prefix category consists of those prefixes for which a set of search criteria has been specified.
 Providing any criteria for one or more of these dynamic prefixes will cause the query to be run against all devices that match the criteria specified by the prefix.
-Unlike static prefixes, any devices that match the prefix criteria, but are not online, will be included in the query once they have reconnected, and will continue to be included until the query expires.
+Unlike static prefixes, any devices that match the prefix criteria but are not online will be included in the query once they have reconnected, and will continue to be included until the query expires.

 Static Prefixes